Skip to content

 • Psychoses: mania, depression, schizophrenia, delusional disorder

-• Substance use disorder: alcohol, PCP, stimulants, cocaine, synthetics
+• Substance use disorder: both intoxication and withdrawal states from alcohol, PCP, stimulants, cocaine, synthetics

 • Frontal lobe syndromes (TBI, CVA, neoplasm, neurodegenerative process)